redis/jedis/CONTRIBUTING.md

 ## Adding commands

 * Jedis uses many interfaces to structure commands
+  * planned to write documentation about it, contribution is more welcome!
 * We need to add commands to all interfaces which have responsibility to expose
   * ex) We need to add ping() command to BasicCommands, and provide implementation to all of classes which implemented BasicCommands